tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 You might ask, then why didn’t they just kill you?

-There were 40 of us who worked there,and there are only 3 of us now.
+There were 40 of us who worked there, and there are only 3 of us now.
 I checked with an actuary friend of mine, who told me that statistically that was off the charts.
 There was no reason that over three-quarters of us should be dead.

 If you’re counting at home, that’s 37 men and women who worked with me at Plum Island under the age of sixty, who’ve died in the last fifteen-years.
 That’s either some monumentally bad luck or a really strange coincidence.